This resource for our EDU partners provides an overview of Handshake's Premium offering for employers.

 Premium employers can still only message students who have opted to make their profiles public to employers or who have previously interacted with that employer through Handshake (e.g. applying for a job or attending an event).
 The premium offering does not allow employers with a trust score under 80 to message students.

-Career Services FAQ’s on Handshake’s Premium Employer offering:
+EDU Partners FAQs on Handshake’s Premium Employer offering

 Can I share Premium Employer information with school’s employer partners?

 Yes!
-We encourage our school partners to share employer information with our recruiting contacts.
-We encourage you to share the following resources:
+We encourage our institution partners to share employer information with our recruiting contacts.
+We encourage you to share our dedicated Premium site where employers can request a demo from our Sales Team at any time.

-As a university, how can we identify those employers who have the Talent Engagement Suite?
+As an institution, how can we identify those employers who have the Talent Engagement Suite?

 What data is shared with premium employers?